 You’ll be redirected to the Download Center details page for your device.
 Once you click the “Download” button, you will be prompted to select the files you need.

 There are multiple files available for this download.
-Select the architecture from the list 32-bit or 64-bit based on your requirement and click Next.
+Select the architecture from the list of 32-bit or 64-bit based on your requirement and click Next.

 Based on the selection, The file will automatically start downloading admintemplates.exe.
 Once you have the downloaded executable, proceed to the next step for extraction.